keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 - `keyIdField` The unique identifier, [`keyId`](../../../keypom-sdk/interfaces/KeyInfo.md#keyid), of the key that is being used to claim.
 - `funderIdField` the `accountId` of the person funding the drop.

 In this case, the `accountIdField` should be set to `proposal.kind.AddMemberToRole.member_id`.
-This will, upon the key being claimed, tell Keypom to inject the `accountId` into the proposal object's `member_id` field.
+This will, upon the key being claimed, tell Keypom to inject the `accountId` of the user claiming into the argument's proposal object under the `kind.AddMemberToRole.member_id` field.

 In summary, the final `fcData` should look as follows.

+TODO: talk about why 0.1 $NEAR attached deposit.

+(similar to this):
+1. The additional `require!` in `new_auto_registration` ensures that the function call has attached enough $NEAR to cover the Sputnik [proposal bond](https://github.com/near-daos/sputnik-dao-contract#add-proposal).
+Documentation lists this as 1 $NEAR but the contracts deployed on testnet require just 0.1 $NEAR.

+TODO: talk about dao_contract as arguments

 ```js
 fcData: {